Degenerate coupled-cluster theory: Introduction

-Of course, this non-aufbau CC theory does not constitute a valid black-box method because it cannot be applied to degenerate references.
-Damour {\it et al.}\cite{Damour2024}\ adopted the two-determinant coupled-cluster singles and doubles (TD-CCSD) method of Balkov\'{a}, Bartlett, and coworkers\cite{Balkova1991JCP,Balkova1992CPL,Balkova1993JCP,Balkova1994JCP,Szalay1994JCP,Lutz2018JCP} as a degenerate counterpart applicable only to a limited class of doubly degenerate references.
+Of course, this non-aufbau single-reference CC theory does not constitute a valid black-box method because it cannot be applied to a degenerate multireference.
+Damour {\it et al.}\cite{Damour2024}\ adopted the two-determinant coupled-cluster singles and doubles (TD-CCSD) method of Balkov\'{a} and coworkers\cite{Balkova1991JCP,Balkova1992CPL,Balkova1993JCP,Balkova1994JCP,Szalay1994JCP,Lutz2018JCP} as a degenerate counterpart applicable only to a limited class of doubly degenerate multireferences.
 Clearly, this hybrid ansatz also falls short of being a unified, systematic, and general hierarchical theory.

 The objective of this study is to introduce just such CC theory --- degenerate coupled-cluster ($\Delta$CC) theory --- that is systematically converging, size-extensive, black-box, {\it ab initio}, and generally applicable to any degenerate and nondegenerate determinant references with any numbers of $\alpha$- and $\beta$-spin electrons, any (aufbau or non-aufbau) patterns of orbital occupancies, any spin multiplicities, and any spatial symmetries.
-It adds to the arsenal of predictive electron-correlation theories based on the coupled-cluster ansatz, rivaling or in some cases even exceeding EOM-CC theory in terms of accuracy and general applicability.
+It adds to the arsenal of predictive electron-correlation theories based on the CC ansatz, rivaling or even exceeding EOM-CC theory in terms of accuracy and general applicability.

-For nondegenerate references, this ansatz is identical to the single-reference, projection CC ansatz, which demands the exponential wave function to satisfy the Schr\"{o}dinger equation in a certain determinant space.
+For a nondegenerate reference, this ansatz is identical to the single-reference CC ansatz, which demands that the exponential wave function satisfy the Schr\"{o}dinger equation in a certain determinant space.

-For degenerate references, essentially the same projection ansatz is augmented with the provision to determine a linear combination of degenerate determinants as an {\it effective single} reference whose exponential wave function satisfies the Schr\"{o}dinger equation in a prescribed determinant space.
-It is based on the same logic of derivation as degenerate Rayleigh--Schr\"{o}dinger perturbation ($\Delta$MP) theory,\cite{Brandow,Sandars1969,Johnson1971,Kuo1971,Lindgren1974,hirschfelder} and is the natural coupled-cluster extension of the latter; $\Delta$CC theory is for $\Delta$MP theory as CC theory is for MBPT.\cite{BartlettARPC}
+For a degenerate multireference, essentially the same projection ansatz is augmented with the provision to determine a linear combination of degenerate determinants whose exponential wave functions satisfy the Schr\"{o}dinger equation in prescribed determinant spaces.
+It is based on the same logic of derivation as degenerate Rayleigh--Schr\"{o}dinger perturbation theory (RSPT)\cite{Brandow,Sandars1969,Johnson1971,Kuo1971,Lindgren1974,hirschfelder} with the M{\o}ller--Plesset partitioning of the Hamiltonian ($\Delta$MP theory),\cite{Hirata2017,HirataJCP2021} and is the natural CC extension of the latter; $\Delta$CC theory is for $\Delta$MP theory as CC theory is for MBPT.\cite{BartlettARPC}